Sunday, June 8, 2025

-Besides retaining muscle mass, protein is needed in old age for stronger bones, immunity, cognition and memory, and heart health.
+Protein is needed in the old age for muscle mass retention, stronger bones, immunity, cognition and memory and heart health.

 We associate protein intake with strength and bodybuilding.
 However, in old age, protein is important for four major functions: bone health, immunity, brain function and cognition, and heart health.